Nothing at all to do with computers, this time.

 Alice Cooper’s Favourite Freak Chrisalys is to wreak madness as ‘Madame Pain’ in AirCraft Circus’ critically acclaimed side-show spectacular ‘Madame Pain's Boudoir Circus.’

-Chrisalys - TimeOut’s favourite circus freak an‘stand out’ star of Alice Cooper’s upcoming Roundhouse show Halloween Night of Fear (as featured in Bizarre Magazine) is to revisit the shadows of the cult hit spectacular Madame Pain’s Boudoir Circus.
+Chrisalys - TimeOut’s favourite circus freak and ‘stand out’ star of Alice Cooper’s upcoming Roundhouse show Halloween Night of Fear (as featured in Bizarre Magazine) is to revisit the shadows of the cult hit spectacular Madame Pain’s Boudoir Circus.

 Previously only available as an underground sneak peak to the elite few, the doors are unbolting and the lights are lifting on London’s most diverse troupe of aerial acrobats and sideshow miscreants.
 Telling the tale of the world’s greatest serial killer, shrouded in an underworld of forgotten freaks and Parisian burlesque dancers.